Thara

 a dog playing with its pet toy

-Last but not least, there are medical costs to consider.
 General vet consultations cost around RM35, and that only covers the basic fee.
-There will be additional costs for any medication or extra diagnostic tests that need to be conducted.
+There will be additional costs for medication or diagnostic tests.

 a cat wearing an elizabeth collar